DGalinec/lottery/README.md

 ## User interface

-- This project is a was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+- This project is was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 - JavaScript source code of the user interface with calls to the Ethreum blockchain is in [App.js](https://github.com/DGalinec/lottery/blob/master/src/App.js) file.